AlexEsc302/to_do_list_project/frontend/TECH_LOG.md

 - Improved overall spacing and component relationships
 - Enhanced visual hierarchy with consistent styling
 - Added proper responsive behavior for all components
+- Reduced card width to 85% for better readability
+- Optimized button sizes for better usability
+- Improved spacing between components for visual clarity

 ## TypeScript Improvements
 - Added proper type definitions for all API responses